evmos/evmos/docs/users/wallets/ledger.md

 2. **My Ledger has trouble connecting or signing on the CLI**

 The Ledger's connection to the CLI can fail for a number of reasons.
-Make sure to close any other apps using the Ledger (such as Ledger Live or Metamask), and unlock the Ledger and open the Ethereum app.
+Make sure to close any other apps using the Ledger (such as Ledger Live or Metamask), unlock the Ledger, and open the Ethereum app.
 If this does not work, simply disconnecting and reconnecting the device often solves the issue.

 3. **I can’t use Metamask or Keplr with the Cosmos Ledger app**